PL-01: Design

-The layout of the PL-01 is similar to modern standard main battle tanks.
-The driver is located at the front of the vehicle's hull, with the commander and gunner also located in the hull and the unmanned turret mounted in the rear.
-In addition, there is a rear compartment in the hull that can accommodate four soldiers.
-The vehicle chassis is based on that of the Combat Vehicle 90.
+The layout of the PL-01 would have been similar to modern standard main battle tanks.
+The driver would have been located at the front of the vehicle's hull, with the commander and gunner also located in the hull and the unmanned turret mounted in the rear.
+In addition, there was to be a rear compartment in the hull that could have accommodated four soldiers.
+The vehicle chassis would have been based on that of the Combat Vehicle 90.

-The vehicle armor has a modular ceramic-aramid shell, which is designed to provide protection compatible with NATO standard STANAG 4569 Annex A at level 5+ across the front portions of the hull and turret.
-Additional armor panels are mounted on the turret and hull and are designed to provide full protection against a range of projectiles.
-The hull of the vehicle provides protection against improvised explosive devices (IEDs) and landmines in accordance with appendix B parts 4a and 4b of the STANAG 4569 standard.
-The entire vehicle will be covered with radiation-absorbent material to create a stealth ground vehicle.
+The vehicle armor would have had a modular ceramic-aramid shell, designed to provide protection compatible with NATO standard STANAG 4569 Annex A at level 5+ across the front portions of the hull and turret.
+Additional armor panels would have been mounted on the turret and hull to provide full protection against a range of projectiles.
+The hull of the vehicle was planned to provide protection against improvised explosive devices (IEDs) and landmines in accordance with appendix B parts 4a and 4b of the STANAG 4569 standard.
+The entire vehicle was to be covered with radiation-absorbent material to create a stealth ground vehicle.

-The PL-01 would be equipped with a 700 kW diesel engine coupled to a torque converter, automatic gearbox, and driving assistance mechanism.
-The suspension is based on seven wheels, with the drive shafts having active damping of torsion bars mounted on the first and last two pairs.
-The vehicle can reach speeds of up to 70 kph on paved roads and 50 kph in rough terrain with a maximum range of 500 km.
-It can successfully climb an inclination of 30 degrees, cross ditches and trenches to a width of 2.6 m, and cross water obstacles with a depth of up to 1.5 m without preparation, and up to 5 m deep with preparation.
+The PL-01 was to be equipped with a 700 kW diesel engine coupled to a torque converter, automatic gearbox, and driving assistance mechanism.
+The suspension was based on seven wheels, with the drive shafts having active damping of torsion bars mounted on the first and last two pairs.
+The vehicle could have reached speeds of up to 70 kph on paved roads and 50 kph in rough terrain with a maximum range of 500 km.
+It could have successfully climbed an inclination of 30 degrees, cross ditches and trenches to a width of 2.6 m, and cross water obstacles with a depth of up to 1.5 m without preparation, and up to 5 m deep with preparation.